ElectronNET/Electron.NET/README.md

 ### Note

-> macOS builds can't be created on Windows machines because they require symlinks that aren't supported on Windows (per [this Electron issue](https://github.com/electron-userland/electron-packager/issues/71)). macOS builds can be produced on either Linux or macOS machines.
+> macOS builds can't be created on Windows machines because they require symlinks that aren't supported on Windows (per [this Electron issue](https://github.com/electron-userland/electron-packager/issues/71)).

+Consequently, macOS builds can be produced on either Linux or macOS machines.

 ## 🔄 Update

 After an update to the latest Electron.API package, an update to the latest Electron.CLI is always required.

 In addition, always update the CLI via NuGet:

 ```sh
 dotnet tool update ElectronNET.CLI -g